AlanU/freestick/README.md

-# FreeStick is a Cross Platform Joystick and Gamepad Library written in X++. #
+# FreeStick is a Cross Platform Joystick and Gamepad Library written in C++. #

 ### Requirements ###
 [Qmke](http://qt-project.org)